TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

   - The strength of the chain's RoT
   - The strength of each member of the trust chain
-  - The length, i.e. the number of members, of the chain
+  - The length (i.e. the number of members) of the chain

-Therefore, the strongest trust chains should start with a strong RoT and should consist of members being of low complexity and minimize the number of members participating.
-In a more colloquial sense, a trust chain is only as strong as its weakest link, thus more links increase the probability of a weak link.
+Therefore, the strongest trust chains should start with a strong RoT, consist of members being of low complexity, and minimize the number of members participating.
+In a more colloquial sense, a trust chain is only as strong as its weakest link, therefore more links increase the probability of a weak link.

 Dynamic Launch Components
 =========================

 The TCG architecture for dynamic launch is composed of a component series used to set up and then carry out the launch.
-These components work together to construct an RTM trust chain that is rooted in the dynamic launch and thus commonly referred to as the Dynamic Root of Trust for Measurement (DRTM) chain.
+These components work together to construct an RTM trust chain rooted in the dynamic launch, commonly referred to as the Dynamic Root of Trust for Measurement (DRTM) chain.

 .. note::
     Intel TXT pre-dates the TCG Dynamic Launch specification.
 In the Intel TXT documentation, Dynamic Root of Trust for Measurement was abbreviated as DRTM.
-    When Dynamic Launch was codified in the TCG specification, it was opted to use the acronym D-RTM.
-There is a similar situation with Static Root of Trust for Measuremnt, in TCG documentation it will be acronymed as S-RTM but it is not uncommon to see it as SRTM.
+    When Dynamic Launch was codified in the TCG specification, it was given the acronym D-RTM.
+There is a similar situation with Static Root of Trust for Measuremnt.
+In TCG documentation it will be given the acronym S-RTM but it is not uncommon to see it as SRTM.
 For the purposes of the launch integrity documents, DRTM and SRTM will be the preferred acronym.

 What follows is a brief explanation of each component in execution order.
-A subset of these components are what establishes the dynamic launch's trust chain.
+A subset of these components is what establishes the dynamic launch's trust chain.

 Dynamic Configuration Environment Preamble